Types Of Taxes In Nigeria: Everything To Know

 Companies Income Tax (CIT)

-The Companies Income Tax (CIT) is a tax imposed on the profits of registered companies that are operating in Nigeria.
+Companies Income Tax is charged on the profits of registered companies in Nigeria.
+It’s a key revenue source for the government.

 Personal Income Tax (PIT)

-Personal Income Tax (PIT) is a direct tax imposed on the income of individuals, encompassing earnings from various sources such as salaries, wages, bonuses, dividends, interest, and rental income.
+Personal Income Tax is a direct tax on individuals’ earnings, including salaries, wages, bonuses, dividends, interest, and rental income.
+It uses a progressive rate, so higher earners pay more.
+It’s vital for government revenue.

 Petroleum Profits Tax (PPT)

-PPT is specific to companies engaged in petroleum operations in Nigeria and is based on the profits derived from petroleum operations.
+This tax is specific to companies in petroleum operations, based on their profits from these activities.

 Stamp Duties (SD)

-This tax is levied on various instruments such as agreements, contracts, and other transactions.
+Stamp Duties are levied on various documents such as agreements, contracts, and transactions.

 Tertiary Education Tax (EDT)

-EDT is imposed on the assessable profits of all registered companies in Nigeria, with the aim of funding tertiary education in the country.
+This tax is imposed on the profits of registered companies to fund tertiary education in Nigeria.

 Value-Added Tax (VAT)